 The issues caused by inefficient registries together with ‘the undiagnosed’, combine to suggest there is a large invisible NET patient population out there ……. we just need to find them!

-Thanks to NET Patient Foundation for featuring this article here.
+Thanks to Neuroendocrine Cancer UK (previsouly known as the NET Patient Foundation) for featuring this article here.

 Thanks for reading